Tengrism: Contemporary Tengrism

-A revival of Tengrism has played a role in search for native spiritual roots and Pan-Turkism ideology since the 1990s, especially in Kyrgyzstan, Kazakhstan, Mongolia, some autonomous republics of the Russian Federation (Tatarstan, Bashkortostan, Buryatia, Yakutia, and others), among the Crimean Karaites and Crimean Tatars.
+A revival of Tengrism has played a role in the search for native spiritual roots and a Pan-Turkish ideology since the 1990s, especially in Kyrgyzstan, Kazakhstan, Mongolia, some autonomous republics of the Russian Federation (Tatarstan, Bashkortostan, Buryatia, Yakutia, and others), as well as among the Crimean Karaites and Crimean Tatars.

-After the 1908 Young Turk Revolution, and especially after the proclamation of the Republic in 1923, a nationalist ideology of Turanism and Kemalism contributed to the revival of Tengrism.
-Islamic censorship was abolished, which allowed an objective study of the pre-Islamic religion of the Turks.
-The Turkish language was purified of Arabic, Persian and other borrowings.
+After the 1908 Young Turk Revolution, and especially after the proclamation of the Turkish republic in 1923, a nationalist ideology of Turanism and Kemalism contributed to the revival of Tengrism.
+Islamic censorship was abolished, which permitted objective study of the pre-Islamic religion of the Turks.
 A number of figures, while they did not officially abandon Islam, adopted Turkic names, such as Mustafa Kemal Atatürk (Atatürk – "father of Turks") and the historian of religion and ideologist of the Kemalist regime Ziya Gökalp (Gökalp – "sky hero").